cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 #### The `$elemMatch` operator

-The `$elemMatch` operator matches and returns all documents that contain an array field with at least one element matching the supplied query criteria.
+The `$elemMatch` operator matches and returns all documents that contain an array field with at least one element that matches the supplied query criteria.

-_Example of the `$elemMatch` operator, used with full text indexing:_
+_Example of the `$elemMatch` operator used with full text indexing:_

 ```json
 {